tonybaloney/ExampleSt2Console/tutorial.md

 This tutorial will show you how to leverage the power of the StackStorm API to expose your fantastic new workflows built using the flow tool [following one of the blogs](https://stackstorm.com/2015/10/02/tutorial-of-the-week-cassandra-auto-remediation/)

+In our fictional scenario, we have built 2 complex workflows.

+1. Engage Tractor Beam, this workflow deploys some virtual machines to cloud, uses Hubot to notify the staff and then Puppet to drive the tractor beam.
+2. Open/Close loading bay doors, this workflow takes the desired state of the doors to drive another workflow.

+We want to provide our technical operations team with a really simple UI where they can just click these buttons and we hide the magic behind the scenes.

 Starting off
 ---
 First off, this is a tutorial for ASP.NET 4.5, MVC 5 and WebAPI 2.0, the latest Microsoft Web Development toolkit.